 What are NEBOSH Practical Assignments

-Some NEBOSH course exams also include a practical assignment.
-For example, the NEBOSH General Certificate in Occupational Health & Safety has a practical application – known as the GC3.
-It is assessed by a two-hour practical examination carried out in the learner's workplace involving an inspection and a management report.
-This assessment must be taken within 10 working days of the written exams NGC1 and NGC2.
+Some NEBOSH courses also include a practical assessment.
+For example, the NEBOSH General Certificate in Occupational Health & Safety has a practical application – known as the IG2/NG2.
+It is assessed by approximately three-hour practical Risk Assessment carried out in the learner's workplace.
+This broken down into 4 stages.
+This assessment must be taken within 10 working days of the written exams IG2/NGC2.

 How Difficult are the NEBOSH Exams?

 This will depend on the NEBOSH course you are taking.
 Naturally the more advanced level of course, for example the NEBOSH Diploma, the more demanding the exam questions will be; previous experience of health and safety is strongly recommended as an entry requirement to taking the NEBOSH Diploma, which is aimed at professionals looking to become practitioners.
 For clarification read our post on NEBOSH Course Entry Requirements.

 The NEBOSH Certificate level qualifications offer a foundation in health and safety and no prior knowledge is required except a good command of the English language.
 Check this post for more on NEBOSH course requirements.
 Provided your provider offers you good course resources, support and guides you to prepare well for the exams, passing is within everyone’s reach.
 It’s essential you have plenty of timed NEBOSH exam question practice as you study each element of the course, read NEBOSH examiner reports on the NEBOSH website and plan your revision and study techniques for the exams.

 Putting it into context, over 200,000 people all at different points in their career have achieved the NGC since 1989!
 Don't panic about preparing and taking exams; read our guide on Studying a NEBOSH Course.

 When and Where do I Take my NEBOSH Exams?